steplead/coloringpage/README.md

 4. Use the "View" button to see the full page
 5. Use the "Print" button to open a print-optimized version
 6. Follow the printing instructions for best results

+## Internationalization (i18n)

+This application supports multiple languages to make it accessible to users worldwide.

+### Supported Languages

+- 🇺🇸 English (Default)
+- 🇨🇳 Chinese (简体中文)
+- 🇪🇸 Spanish (Español)
+- 🇫🇷 French (Français)
+- 🇩🇪 German (Deutsch)
+- 🇯🇵 Japanese (日本語)
+- 🇰🇷 Korean (한국어)
+- 🇷🇺 Russian (Русский)

+### Language Selection

+- The application automatically detects your preferred language based on browser settings
+- You can manually change the language using the language selector in the navigation bar
+- Language preference is saved in a cookie for future visits

+### Adding New Languages

+To add a new language to the application:

+1. Create a new translation file in `src/lib/i18n/translations/` (e.g., `fr.json`)
+2. Add language details to `src/lib/i18n/locales.ts`
+3. Follow the existing translation structure and provide all necessary translations
+4. The new language will be automatically available in the language selector

 ## Local Development